 Structural Vector Autoregressions (SVARs) have been widely used as a guide to evaluate and develop dynamic general equilibrium models.
 Given a minimal set of identifying restrictions, SVARs represent a helpful tool to discriminate between competing theories of the business cycle.
-For example, Galí (1999) uses long-run restrictions à la Blanchard and Quah (1989) in a SVAR model of labour productivity and hours and shows that the response of hours worked to a positive technology shock is persistently and significantly negative.
-This negative response of hours obtained from SVARs is then implicitly employed to discriminate among business cycle models (Galí, 1999, Galí and Rabanal, 2004, Francis and Ramey, 2005 and Basu et al., 2006).
+For example, Galí (1999) uses long-run restrictions à la Blanchard and Quah (1989) in a SVAR model of labor productivity and hours and shows that the response of hours worked to a positive technology shock is persistently and significantly negative.
+This negative response of hours obtained from SVARs is then implicitly employed to discriminate among business cycle models (see Galí, 1999, Galí and Rabanal, 2004, Francis and Ramey, 2005 and Basu, Fernald and Kimball, 2006).

-The usefulness of SVARs for building empirically plausible models has been subject to many controversies in quantitative macroeconomics (Cooley and Dwyer, 1998).
+The usefulness of SVARs for building empirically plausible models has been subject to many controversies in quantitative macroeconomics (see e.g. Cooley and Dwyer, 1998).
 More recently, the debate about the effect of technology improvements on hours worked has triggered the emergence of several contributions concerned with the ability of SVARs to adequately measure the impact of technology shocks on aggregate variables.

-Using Dynamic Stochastic General Equilibrium (DSGE) models estimated on US data as their Data Generating Process (DGP), Erceg et al. (2005) show that the effect of a technology shock on hours worked is not precisely estimated with SVARs.
-They suggest that part of their results originate from the difficulty in disentangling technology shocks from other shocks that have highly persistent, if not permanent, and sizeable effects on labour productivity and hours.
-Their findings also suggest inclusion of other variables with lower serial correlation in SVARs.
+Using Dynamic Stochastic General Equilibrium (DSGE) models estimated on US data as their Data Generating Process (DGP), Erceg, Guerrieri and Gust (2005) show that the effect of a technology shock on hours worked is not precisely estimated with SVARs.
+They suggest that part of their results originate from the difficulty to disentangle technology shocks from other shocks that have highly persistent, if not permanent, and sizeable effects on labor productivity and hours.
+Their findings also suggest to include in SVARs other variables with lower serial correlation.